-Walk the break wall
+4. Walk the break wall

 At the mouth of the Clarence River between Whiting Beach on Hickey Island and Turners Beach are the break walls designed to protect the mouth of the Clarence River.
 They were built between 1950 and 1971 to prevent sand buildup and large waves that posed a threat to commercial fishing boats and recreational boatie using the channel.
-In addition to their primary purpose it also provides an extremely popular evening walkway and spot to watch the sun go down.
+In addition to their primary purpose, it also provides an extremely popular evening walkway and spot to watch the sun go down.

 Between September and the end of 2016 parts of the wall will be closed to the public for a period while it undergoes some necessary repair work.
 Some 50,000 tonnes of rocks have been prepared for the project but it’s planned that the walkway will be even better when it re-opens.

-Find a deserted spot in the miles of silky white sand
+5. Find a deserted spot in the miles of silky white sand

 The main beach at Yamba is Turners Beach.
 Sheltered on one side by the point and the other by the breakwater wall you will usually find a spot out of the breeze here to soak up the sun.
-It’s a popular spot with both swimmers and surfers, and during the summer there are lifeguards on duty.
+It’s a popular spot with both swimmers and surfers and during the summer there are lifeguards on duty.
 There are both picnic and toilet / changing facilities available.

-It’s an easy walk from town and the camping ground, or there is a good quantity of carparking available.
+It’s an easy walk from town and the camping ground, or there is a good quantity of car parking available.

-Climb the rock cliff at Yamba Point to the lighthouse
+7. Climb the rock cliff at Yamba Point to the lighthouse

-Pilot Hill is a large grassed area with fabulous views out over the water and the location of Yamba lighthouse.
+Pilot Hill is a large grassed area with fabulous views out over the water and the location of Yamba Lighthouse.
 There’s been a permanent lighthouse on this site since 1880 but the current structure dates to 1955.

-On the way down we found the Yamba Rotary Walking track which leads down formed stairs back to the Yamba Point carpark so if you are a little uncertain on the rock scramble you can still get to the top on foot.
+On the way down we found the Yamba Rotary Walking track which leads down formed stairs back to the Yamba Point car park so if you are a little uncertain on the rock scramble you can still get to the top on foot.

-On the road to and from Angourie take the turn off to Green Point.
+On the road to and from Angourie take the turnoff to Green Point.
 High on the cliff here is a great place for spotting whales as they pass on their annual migration.

-The green and blue pools
+9. The green and blue pools

 The pools are super deep making it safe (relatively) for cliff diving into the water below.
 I wasn’t game to give it a go, not least because it was still way too cool for me to brave swimmers in NSW in September but yikes that’s a scary climb up the cliff.

-Famed for it’s surf break but this long ruggedly beautiful beach has many other attractions.
+Famed for its surf break but this long ruggedly beautiful beach has many other attractions.
 Unbelievably we saw only 2 other people in the entire length of the beach and both were near the point.
-On the south side of the creek we were the only footprints in the sand and had it entirely to ourselves.
+On the south side of the creek, we were the only footprints in the sand and had it entirely to ourselves.

-Yurigir National Park
+11. Yurigir National Park

 This has to be one of the biggest attractions in the area for those that love the outdoors.
 Stretching along 65km of coastline from Angourie in the north to Red Rock in the south this area is stunningly beautiful.
-This multi day hike has several camping tracks along the way, the first from the Angourie end is at Shelley Beach about 5km in and has no vehicle access.
+This multi-day hike has several camping tracks along the way, the first from the Angourie end is at Shelley Beach about 5km in and has no vehicle access.
 Other camping spots on the track can be accessed by car and are even suited to caravan access.

 Watching the sun come up or settle over the horizon at the end of the day is one of the most relaxing things to do.
 I love to watch nature paint the sky in a constantly changing palette and pattern.
 We headed down to the break wall and river mouth each evening for our pre-dinner entertainment and were treated not only to the beautiful colours and patterns in the sky but pods of dolphins frolicking in the bay every night.
 Very special!

 So there you have it, so many great reasons to visit Yamba or to extend your stay for a few extra days.
-We only had 3 nights on this trip and could easily have spent twice that, I’m pretty sure we’ll be heaing back as soon as we get the chance to see more of the surrounding Clarence Valley.
+We only had 3 nights on this trip and could easily have spent twice that, I’m pretty sure we’ll be heading back as soon as we get the chance to see more of the surrounding Clarence Valley.
 Happy travelling!

 If you’ve been to Yamba and have any top tips to add please share them in the comments below or add your own favourite spots in northern New South Wales.